Nikola Milosevic

 2025

-Embedding Safety into RL: My first Ph.D. work got accepted at ICML as a conference paper for ICML 2025 in Vencouver, Canada!
+My first paper got accepted as a conference paper at ICML 2025!

 May 30